grandjeanmartin/intellectualcooperation/publications.md

 This bibliography is frequently updated.
 If you want to complete it or add your recent publications, send them to [info at intellectualcooperation dot org](mailto:info@intellectualcooperation.org?subject=[IntellectualCooperation]).

 If you are a Zotero user and wish to contribute to this shared bibliography on a regular basis, it is entirely possible to assign yourself publishing rights, let us know.

+### OTHER BIBLIOGRAPHICAL RESOURCES
+* An advanced search with ["intellectual cooperation" on Google Scholar](https://scholar.google.com/scholar?as_vis=0&q=%22intellectual+cooperation%22+OR+%22coop%C3%A9ration+intellectuelle%22).
+* A selection of [publications and bibliographies](https://libraryresources.unog.ch/lonintellectualcooperation/findingaids) in the UNOG Library research guide.
+* The [LONSEA Zotero group](https://www.zotero.org/groups/875957/lonsea_bibliography) (>2000 references about the League of Nations)